eformsignen/eformsignen.github.io/help/chapter6.rst

 .. tip::

-   **❗The difference between a participant and reviewer**
+   **❗The difference between participant, reviewer, and need to view recipients**

-   Participants can fill in the fields in the document while reviewers can only approve or reject the document.
+   Participants can sign and fill in the fields in the document while reviewers can only approve or reject the document and Need to view recipients can only view the document.

 4. When selected, a step is added to the workflow.